jovotech/jovo-framework/docs/platforms/google-assistant/notifications.md

 ![Google Create Service Account](../../img/google-create-service-account.png)

-Now that you got your service account key as well, all the preperation is done
+Now that you got your service account key as well, all the preparation is done.

 ## User Permission